Do you take insurance?

 I do not "take" insurance in the sense that I am not on any insurance company's in-network panel.
 If I were, insurance companies would pay me about 1/3 of what I need to bill in order to sustain my practice and make a living.

-Yes, if you have the more expensive insurance with "out-of-network" benefits.
-These benefits allow people to see any doctor they wish but at a premium price.
+Yes, these benefits allow people to see any doctor they wish but at a premium price.
 You can estimate how much therapy might cost by knowing the information below, which you can find by calling your insurance company or reviewing your benefits brochure.

 Out-of-Network Variables (all of which get reset annually):

-- Deductible: the amount of your co-insurance you must pay before the insurance company starts to pay their part.
+Deductible: the amount you pay before the insurance company starts to contribute.

 The insurance company might ask you for the procedure codes I might use.
 Here is the list of possible codes:

 Mount Sinai will submit claims on your behalf at the end of every month.
 After a couple of months, the insurance company will send you a check for any part of the cost they cover.

 I prefer to keep a credit card on file and charge the card after every session.